-We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of the governmental activities, the discretely presented component unit, the major fund, and the aggregate remaining fund information of the Educational Service Center of Central Ohio, Franklin County, (the Center) as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Center's basic financial statements and have issued our report thereon dated February 18, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the Educational Service Center of Central Ohio, Franklin County, (the Center) as of and for the year ended June 30, 2021, and related notes to the financial statements, which collectively comprise the Center's basic financials statements and have issued our report thereon dated May 20, 2022, wherein we noted the Center adopted new accounting guidance in Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
+We further noted the financial impact of COVID-19 and the continuing emergency measures, which may impact subsequent periods of the Center.